H1manshus0ni/Authentication-Dashboard/README.md

 # React + Vite
+# update: some css changes are been done

-# to run this App locally : first install dependencies folder by "npm install" then write "npm run dev"
+to run this App locally :  "npm install"
+                           "npm run dev"

 link to the project - https://upnyxauth.netlify.app/

 I made an authentication dashboard using React + vite with the help of Ant d library which a UI Component Library and Clerk authentication